mylesbarros/its-video-games/README.md

 It's Video Games
 =============

-Chrome extension that replaces occurrences of 'videogame' with 'video game' the way it was meant to be spelled.
+Firefox add-on that replaces occurrences of 'videogame' with 'video game' the way it was meant to be spelled.

-This is forked from and almost completely identical to Steven Frank's [Cloud-To-Butt](https://github.com/panicsteve/cloud-to-butt)
+This is forked from Doug Tabacco's origional [It's Video Games](https://github.com/tabacco/its-video-games) extension, itself a fork of Steven Frank's [Cloud-To-Butt](https://github.com/panicsteve/cloud-to-butt).

-You can conveniently install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/bpljcfihdpogcmgmpboahejajkffhnfo/).
+You can not conveniently download this add-on from anywhere, as very little has been done yet.
+In fact, the repository has not yet been changed in the slightest.